klean2050/media-eval-2020/README.md

 ## Model

-Our model is a modified version of the [Short-Chunk CNN with Residual Connections](https://arxiv.org/abs/2006.00751) by Won et al.
+Our model is a modified version of the [Short-Chunk CNN with Residual Connections](https://arxiv.org/abs/2006.00751) by Won et al. The low-level CNN layers were pretrained on MSD.

-## Dataset

-The low-level CNN layers were pretrained on MSD.
 We used the training, validation, and test splits as specified by the challenge.
 We combined our training set with instances with matching tags from the [Music4All](https://ieeexplore.ieee.org/document/9145170) dataset.

 ## Citation